0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

    - Get help with document structure: "Help me create a bibliography section"
    - Debug errors: "Why is my equation not compiling?"

 ### 6.7.4.
-Benefits Over Overleaf
+Benefits Over Overleaf/ShareLaTeX

-This setup gives you several advantages over Overleaf:
+This TeX Live 2025 setup gives you several advantages over web-based options like Overleaf or ShareLaTeX:

 1. **Local Development**: Work offline with all your files
 2. **Powerful AI Integration**: Get AI assistance that understands your entire codebase
 3. **Customization**: Easily add packages or modify the build process
 4. **Version Control**: Seamlessly use Git for collaboration
 5. **Performance**: Better performance for large documents than web-based editors
+6. **Modern Distribution**: Uses the latest TeX Live 2025 on a reliable Debian foundation

-All this while still having the same complete LaTeX environment you'd get with Overleaf, plus AI assistance to make writing LaTeX significantly easier.
+All this while still having the same complete LaTeX environment you'd get with Overleaf or ShareLaTeX, plus AI assistance to make writing LaTeX significantly easier.

 To get started, just open your example.tex file and begin editing!